eNOVAAerospace/flight_track/README.md

 We have two programs that aren't merged, so we will do use them separately.

-Bear in mind that this program isn't automated yet, so you will have to do it manually, and that the usage of this program is limite to 1000 use per month.
+Bear in mind that this program isn't automated yet, so you will have to do it manually, and that the usage of this program is limite to 1000 uses per month.

 > To install dependencies, you will have to click on the "install_all_packages.exe" file.
 It will install all the needed
 > dependencies for the program to work.